rockymiss/kitchennippers/README.md

 # Kitchen Nippers

-For my **Portfolio 1 Project** on the **Code Institute's Diploma in Software Development (E-commerce Applications)** course I have created a fictional website called Kitchen Nippers which teaches children and their adults how to cook together.
+For my **Portfolio 1 Project** on the **Code Institute's Diploma in Software Development (E-commerce Applications)** course I have created a fictional website called Kitchen Nippers that teaches children and their adults how to cook together.

 Please click [here](https://rockymiss.github.io/kitchennippers/) for link to the website